Submissions are currently closed.

 9. Copyright of submitted works will remain the property of the author/artist.
 By submitting your work for consideration, you authorise Curtin Writers Club to use, reproduce, publish and communicate the work for publication and promotion purposes in connection with Curtin Writers Club.
 Simultaneous submissions are

 acceptable, but you must notify the club in the case of your work being accepted for publication elsewhere.
 You are free to re-publish your work elsewhere.

 Submission of any work is automatic and immediate acceptance of the above Terms and Conditions.

 If you're submitting a piece and have any photos related to the article, feel free to send them in to accompany your piece.

 Make sure that you've either taken the photos yourself, have an image source we can cite or have sourced it from a site which provides royalty-free images (e.g. pexels, unsplash, etc.).
-For all pieces sent in without photos, (other than poetry), we will be using our own stock images.
+For all pieces sent in without photos, we will be using our own stock images.